cbhushan051/Churn-Prediction/README.md

 # Churn-Prediction
 Deep Learning using Artificial Neiral Network

-Dataset taken from the europpean bank, contain the information about customer and predicting whether the customer will leave the bank of not based on the data provided in Dataset
+Dataset taken from the european bank, contain the information about customer and predicting whether the customer will leave the bank of not based on the data provided in Dataset

 Step 1: Data reading